 The strategic initiatives for the physical assets include the goal of extending the primary runway, improving the terminal facilities and developing or redeveloping hangar facilities.
 An alternatives analysis has been accomplished as part of the business plan to identify the preferred alternative for each of these improvements.
-The alternatives analysis is detailed in Section 6.0, and the resulting capital project implementation plan is addressed in Section 7.0.
+The alternatives analysis is detailed in Section 7.0.
 Appendix C contains the minutes of the alternatives workshop held in May 2017.